openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

   and a Claim set handle was generated as requested
 * Invalid-handle indicates that the appraisal policy handle is not valid
-* Untrusted-Results indicates that the Evidence did not pass appraisal, but a Claim set handle was still generated
+* Untrusted-Results indicates that the Evidence did not pass appraisal, but a Claim set handle was still generated.
+This return status code only applies if appraisal is done by the plugin.
+If appraisal is left to the app, this status code is not needed, and the API would be better named as ParseEvidence rather than AppraiseEvidence.
 * Failed-to-get-endorsements indicates that the call failed because necessary endorsements could not be obtained
 * Specified-format-not-supported indicates that the specified